Sultan Shoal Lighthouse: History

 In 1875, a granite beacon on Sultan Shoal was struck by lightning.
-The Master-Attendant from the government suggested that whilst the beacon is under repairs, a lookout house should be built for ships arriving from the west.
+The Master-Attendant from the government suggested that whilst the beacon was under repair, a lookout house should be built for ships arriving from the west.
 He also noted that many masters and agents of ships complained over a delay to build a pilot station, estimated to cost $1,000.
 Both ideas were approved by the Government to the Chamber of Commerce.
 When it was submitted to the Colonial Engineer, it was found that it would be impractical to build it on a shoal.
 The Colonial Engineer suggested that a screwpile structure be built, along with providing dwelling for the pilots and installing a fixed light.

 The lighthouse tower was rebuilt in 1931 for installation of modern lighting equipment.

 In 1984, the lighthouse was automated at a cost of S$500,000 and currently unmanned.

 In 1992, LED navigational lanterns replaced the system.

 A radar beacon was added to the lighthouse.

 There are two holiday chalets on the island which were unused since 2012.

 In 2014, Sultan Shoal Lighthouse was part of a lighthouse trail walk, consisting of three lighthouses, organised by the National Heritage Board as part of Singapore's HeritageFest.
 It was the first time the lighthouse was opened for public access.

 DHI Water & Environment Singapore was hired by the Maritime and Port Authority of Singapore (MPA) to relocate 2,300 coral colonies from Sultan Shoal to the Sisters' Islands and Saint John's Island.